Birds of Prey (1973 film): Production

 Birds of Prey was filmed in Salt Lake City, Utah, with final scenes shot at the recently closed Wendover Air Force Base, where the 509th Composite Group prepared for their atomic bomb missions in World War II with their Silverplate Boeing B-29 Superfortresses.
 Parts of the film were also shot in Canyonlands and Sevenmile Canyon in Utah.
+In one technically challenging scene, two helicopters flew within feet of each other inside a hangar, a feat that pilots and aeronautical engineers considered so dangerous that it had not been tried before.